I’m going to share 5 surprising ways to get over a broken heart.

 What happens when our heart gets shattered?
 We try to protect it from further damage don’t we?
 We retreat into ourselves and stop feeling.
 Fear takes over and trusting ourselves and our intuition sometimes flies out the window.
 When my heart was pummeled I realized I no longer trusted my gut and I’d lost the confidence to make the simplest of choices.
 As Stella so eloquently said, I lost my groove.

 Fear will do that to you.
-But unless you’re seeing Godzilla stepping out from behind the building and breathing fire, your fear isn’t real.
+But unless you’re seeing Godzilla stepping out from behind the building breathing fire, your fear isn’t real.

 When I was learning how to get over a broken heart I had to learn to love again.
 Um no, not the romantic kind but the everyday loving thoughts and actions kind.

-I read that other people respond to our thoughts too, as wild as that seems.
+I read that other people respond to our thoughts and our smiles, as wild as that seems.
 I had nothing to lose so I tried it.
 It turns out if you smile with an open heart you get it back.
 People respond.
 It sure beats walking around in fear.
 Try it.

 Be the source of love in your life.

 Whether you’re in mid life or beyond, it still hurts.
 In fact I think a broken heart can be extra painful in our fifties and on.
 We think we’re immune to it, but we’re human.
 One consolation.
 If your heart is hurting, it means you’re willing to be open.
-You haven’t shut down or given up or become a nun.
+You haven’t shut down or given up or become a recluse.

 I know how bad it can be.
 I’ve been there.
 Moving on after 50 isn’t a piece of cake.
 But now my broken heart is healed and that’s what you need to hold onto.
-Your pain will soften and change if you allow love in and you don’t your broken heart define you.
+Your pain will soften and change if you allow love in and don’t let your broken heart define you.

 You’re meant to be a love machine.
-Start with yourself, then spread it around.
+Start with loving yourself, then spread it around.